Edit this page

 };

-Since we won't implement the module on the web in this example, let's replace the src/ExpoRadialChartView.web.tsx file:
+Since the module isn't implemented for web in this example, let's replace the src/ExpoRadialChartView.web.tsx file:

 import * as React from 'react';